 Pruning tomato plants is a necessary chore when it comes to growing tomatoes at home for a few reasons, but many wonder, “Should tomato plants be trimmed?”.
-The answer is “yes,” though only if you’re growing indeterminate tomatoes.
-Indeterminate tomato plant pruning is beneficial both for the plants and the gardener for such reasons as:
+The answer is “yes,” though only if you’re growing indeterminate varieties.
+But why should you prune tomato plants?
+It's actually beneficial both for the plants and the gardener for several reasons:

 - Increased yield and continued growth throughout the season: by removing excess foliage and suckers, the plant is able to put more energy towards flower and fruit production.